RECAPEM

 • The severity of dyspnea can range from mild to severe and relates to the volume of air in the pleural space as well as the degree of pulmonary reserve.

-• Dyspnea is profound if the pneumothorax is large, underlying cardiopulmonary disease is present, or tension pneumothorax develops.
+• Dyspnea is profound if the pneumothorax is large, the underlying cardiopulmonary disease is present, or tension pneumothorax develops.

 • Chest pain is initially pleuretic. however, later in the course of the disease, the pain may become less pleuritic, more constant, and dull.